The AI tooling stack

 Technical view: Hosts own the conversation, context window policy, permission prompts, tool result display, and user interaction model.

-Examples: Copilot CLI, Claude Code, Cursor, VS Code, Cline, Continue, chat apps, web dashboards.
+Examples: Copilot CLI, Claude Code, Cursor, VS Code, chat apps, web dashboards.

 05